jforge/ts-clean/README.md

 ## Overview

-> A Tool For Cleaning Up JavaScript File Built By TypeScript
+> A tool for cleaning up JavaScript files compiled from TypeScript

 ## Install